Nthompson096/windows-server-configs/README.md

 1) Go to C:\Program Files\Update Services\Database

-2) Take ownership of VersionCheck.sql from "TrustInstall"
+2) Take ownership of VersionCheck.sql from "TrustInstall"; change it to everyone, set admin the full control

 3) Open file in notepad

 4) On line 3 change "DECLARE @scriptMinorVersion int = (11)" to "DECLARE @scriptMinorVersion int = (51)"
 the "11" is a typo

-5) make "Everyone" the owner

 6) Re-run post install config